 The technology that allows us to use appliances like clear aligners might be revolutionary, but there are still disadvantages.
 Shalish et al. (2012) highlight how expensive Invisalign can be, its technical limitations, and inaccuracy compared with traditional braces, and also its inability to treat more complex cases.
 Aside from this, their research points to results that the trial group using Invisalign aligners experienced the lowest pain – a conclusion shared with researcher White et al. (2017), who completed a similar trail with a similar proposal.
 The conclusion of this trial found that those using traditional fixed appliances had higher pain and used more pain relief.

 While we have freedom of choice when it comes to our dental health care, we should still be aware of the effectiveness of different treatment methods.
 Different methods offer their own set of advantages and disadvantages, and they should be discussed with your dentist to determine the best course of treatment for you.

 Whether you’re looking for expert opinions or the choices of your favourite celebrities, there seems to be no research stating that Invisalign is any worse or any more painful than your typical fixed appliance.
 In fact, the opposite seems to be true with both studies discussed here.
 Invisalign may not be advised for more special and intricate cases, as it is warned that they are lower in accuracy than traditional braces (Shalish et al., 2012).
 Making the right choice for you will start with a brief check-up and discussion with your dentist.
-Book with Synergy today for just £20!
+Book with Synergy today for a completely free consultation!

 - Galan-Lopez, L., Barcia-Gonzalez, E., and Plasencia, E. (2018).
 ‘A systematic review of the accuracy and efficiency of dental movements with Invisalign ®.’
 The Korean Journal of Orthodontics, 49.
 140-149.